alyxgray7/Bulk-RNA-seq-pipeline-PE/README.md

         * `4`
             * A *Heatmap* which looks at genes with a high FC and low q-value (very significant)
                 * Takes genes with a FC>1.3, and ranks those by q-value.
 From this, a heatmap is generated for the top *50, 100 and 200* genes in this list
-            * An *MDS Plot* which looks at the same subsets of genes as the Heatmap described above
+            * An *MDS Plot* which looks at the same subsets of genes as the Heatmap described above -->

 Differential Expression Analysis (DESeq2)
 ======================
 1) Initializing the DESeq2 object
     * Here, we run `DESeq2` on the genecounts table, which generates an RDS object and rlog
         * This includes the DE analysis across all samples
-        * Output is located in the `results/diffexp/ directory`
+        * Output is located in the `results/diffexp/`
     * From the dds object generated, we extract the normalized counts and generate a table with the results
         * Output is `results/tables/{project_id}_normed_counts.txt`
 2) Generating plots